afiedler/tstables/README.md

 Metric                                                      | Results
 ------------------------------------------------------------|-----------------
-Append one month of data (2.67 million rows)                | 96.63 seconds Fetch one hour of data into memory                          | 0.565 seconds File size (one year of data, 32 million rows, uncompressed) | 391.6 MB
+Append one month of data (2.67 million rows)                | 0.711 seconds Fetch one hour of data into memory                          | 0.748 seconds File size (one year of data, 32 million rows, uncompressed) | 391.6 MB

-The append speed is currently very slow, and should be optimized soon.
 The read speed hasn't been optimized yet, but is  fairly fast, especially compared to storing time series data in a RBDMS.
 HDF5 supports zlib and other compression algorithms, which can be enabled through PyTables to reduce the file size.
 Without compression, the HDF5 file size is approximately 1.8% larger than the raw data in binary form, a drastically lower overhead than CSV files.

 ## Pre-release software